anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 A Player participates in League activities solely through association with a Member Franchise and possesses no independent membership rights.

-## Membership Status, Standing, Financial Obligations, and Discipline
+## Membership Standing, Obligations, and Discipline
 ### Standing and Membership Status

 1. **In Good Standing**